Yoram Globus: Career

 In 1963, Globus partnered with his cousin Menahem Golan, who was already a well-known stage and film director in Israel.
 Together, they were instrumental in creating the film industry in the country.
 Over the years they were very successful, building a company that produced movies in Israel, in addition to co-productions in Europe.
 It became the number 1 production company in Israel.
 They distributed both European and Israeli movies.
 For more than 25 years they represented such American studios as Warner Bros., Universal, Paramount and DreamWorks in Israel.

-Their most successful projects include Operation Thunderbolt (about the Entebbe raid, which was nominated for Academy Award), Kazablan (a musical sold to MGM), Lemon Popsicle, I Love You Rosa, and The House on Chelouche Street, which was nominated for Best Foreign Film by the Academy Awards.
+Their most successful projects include Operation Thunderbolt (about the Entebbe raid, which was nominated for the Academy Award for Best International Feature Film), Kazablan (a musical sold to MGM; nominated for the Golden Globe Award for Best Foreign Language Film), Lemon Popsicle (also nominated for the Golden Globe Award for Best Foreign Language Film), I Love You Rosa, and The House on Chelouche Street (both of which were nominated for the Academy Award for Best International Feature Film).
 They had additional films that represented Israel in many film festivals, such as: Cannes, Berlin, AFM, Milano Film Market, and more.

 In the early 1970s, Globus and Golan started to make movies in Europe (Magician of Lublin, based on the book by Isaac Bashevis Singer) and in Hollywood (Lepke with Tony Curtis, which was sold to Warner Bros., and The 4 Deuces, with Jack Palance and Carol Lynley, which was sold to Avco-Embassy).